nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: None of the current appointments in the app has a (date, time) pair of  (`19-05-2021`, `1930`)

-    1. Test case: `add appointment n/Meet Jacob r/For collection of commission d/19-05-2021 t/1930`
+    1. Test case: `add appointment n/Meet Jacob r/For collection of commission d/19-05-2021 t/1930` <br>
        Expected: A new appointment is added to the appointment list.
 The result display panel shows the details of the newly added appointment.

     1. Test case: `add appointment` <br>
        Expected: No appointment is added.
 An error message `Invalid command format!` is shown in the result display.

-    1. Other incorrect add appointment commands to try: `add appointment n/Meet Jacob`, `add appointment d/19-05-2021 t/1930`
+    1. Other incorrect add appointment commands to try: `add appointment n/Meet Jacob`, `add appointment d/19-05-2021 t/1930` <br>
        Expected: No appointment is added.
 An error message `Invalid command format!` is shown in the result display.

 1. Adding a duplicate appointment.

     1. Prerequisites: An appointment with a (date, time) pair of (`19-05-2021`, `1930`) already exist in the app.

-    1. Test case: `add appointment n/Meet Jacob r/For collection of commission d/19-05-2021 t/1930`
+    1. Test case: `add appointment n/Meet Jacob r/For collection of commission d/19-05-2021 t/1930` <br>
        Expected: No appointment is added.
 An error message `This appointment already exists in the app` is shown in the result display.

 ### Deleting a property